Ifan24/sudokuSolver/README.md

 # sudokuSolver
-Use reinforcement learning to solve sudoku puzzle in unity 3D
+Use reinforcement learning to solve sudoku puzzle in Unity

 https://play.unity.com/mg/other/webgl-builds-194165